 4. Pure: Instead of compulsively measuring my motives to determine whether or not they are pure, I take delight in gazing upon the purity of my Savior.
 I’ve learned to rush under the shower of God’s forgiveness to receive His purity so I can walk in Him anew.
 Peace’s palace is clean, the air is fresh.
 Take a deep breath, it’s pure freedom up in here, can you smell it?

-5. Lovely: Instead of having imaginary arguments with others in my mind after a disagreement, now I envision reconciliation - yes, I actually daydream about it.
+5. Lovely: Instead of indulging in imaginary arguments with others in my mind after a disagreement, now I envision reconciliation - yes, I actually daydream about it.
 Love always forgives.
 Forgiveness is a quicker reflex and blessing those who curse me is now a joy.
-It felt awkward at first, but have a seat with me here long enough and you’ll find it’s your favorite seat in the house too.
+It felt awkward at first but have a seat with me here long enough and you’ll find it’s your favorite seat in the house too.
 Healing hastens in this loveseat and ohhh it’s so strangely comfortable.

 * * *